 This example involves Treasure Island, a man-made island in San Francisco Bay, which was originally intended to serve as an airport, but, after the completion of the 1939 World's Fair, the island was taken over by the US Navy.
 It is presently being redeveloped for civilian use.
 The sand fill that was place to form the island will be densified to mitigate possible liquefaction, and prefabricated vertical drains and surcharging will be used to limit future settlement of the underlying young Bay Mud.
-The final grades will be raised up to 5 feet to allow gravity flow of stormwater for the foreseeable future, even accounting for sea level rise.
+The final grades will be raised slightly to allow gravity flow of stormwater for the foreseeable future.
 The cross section below and the soil properties are taken from publically-released bid documents.

-In part because an initial layer of sand fill was placed prior to the construction of the perimeter rock dikes where the original ground surface elevation was less than -6, as can be seen in Section D-D' below, there remains some concern about the stability of the perimeter of the island, particularly in earthquakes since the site sits in between the active San Andreas and Hayward faults.
+In part because an initial layer of sand fill was placed prior to the construction of the perimeter rock dikes, as can be seen in Section D-D' below, there remains some concern about the stability of the perimeter of the island, particularly in earthquakes since the site sits in between the active San Andreas and Hayward faults.
 Likely this sand layer has been compacted to some extent since its original placement by the Loma Pieta earthquake and repeated wave loadings, and at least the sands under the original rock dikes can be further densified to some extent if dynamic compaction is used to compact the sand layer up to the edge of the revetment and specialist techniques are used to reach in under these dikes.
 It may not be possible to further compact all of the sand layer in Section D-D' that continues under the rip-rap, however, my subsequent calculations suggest that this is not critical to the stability of the revetment since the critical failure surface in a conventional stability analysis lies within the young Bay Mud.